binkum01/binrepo/README.md

 This is a simple Express application built with TypeScript and Pug as the templating engine.

-## Project Structure for this application
+## Project Structure for this test application

 ```
 my-express-pug-app